OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     Set allowedDefaultGraphicUnit = unitsCompatibleWithMeters(metersInGroup(group_id))

-and "no unit" is also added.
+and "no unit" is also added (with id -99).
 When this needs to happen is described below.

 As long as this page is being updated, it will be modified so non-admins can only see displayable groups.
 This partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is address in [group graphic menus](#changes-to-meters-groups-dropdown-menus).